UEFA Euro 2020 qualifying: Format

 Following the qualifying group stage, the qualifying play-offs took place to determine the remaining four teams for the final tournament.
 Unlike previous editions, the participants of the play-offs were not decided based on results from the qualifying group stage.
-Instead, sixteen teams were selected based on their performance in the 2018–19 UEFA Nations League.
+Instead, sixteen teams were selected based entirely on their performance in the 2018–19 UEFA Nations League.
 These teams were divided into four paths, each containing four teams, with one team from each path qualifying for the final tournament.
 Each league had its own play-off path if at least four teams had not already qualified in the conventional qualifying group stage.
 The Nations League group winners automatically qualified for the play-off path of their league.
 If a group winner had already qualified through the qualifying group stage, they were replaced by the next best-ranked team in the same league.
-However, if there were not enough non-qualified teams in the same league, then the spot would go to the next best team in the overall ranking.
+However, if there were not enough non-qualified teams in the same league, then the spot went to the next best team in the overall ranking.
 However, group winners could not face teams from a higher league.

 Each play-off path featured two single-leg semi-finals, and one single-leg final.
-In the semi-finals, the best-ranked team hosted the fourth-ranked team, and the second-ranked team hosted the third-ranked team.
+In the semi-finals, the best-ranked team hosted the lowest-ranked team, and the second-ranked team hosted the third-ranked team.
 The host of the final was drawn between the winners of the semi-final pairings.
 The four play-off path winners joined the twenty teams that had already qualified for the final tournament.
 The UEFA Executive Committee approved the use of the video assistant referee system for the play-offs during their meeting in Nyon, Switzerland on 4 December 2019, the first time the technology was used in the qualifying competition.